The Magic of Yogurt For Acne

 Ingesting Yogurt – Helpful Or Damaging To Your Skin?

-There has been some evidence that dairy product serve to worsen the condition of your skin.
+There has been some evidence that dairy product serve to worsen the condition of your skin3.
 Certainly, products like cheese, milk and ice cream are not exactly beneficial for your face.
 Specialists point to dairy as a major culprit responsible for breakouts due to the raised insulin levels that occur from consuming things like milk.
 In fact, some doctors say that dairy can increase your insulin to the same glycemic index carbohydrates levels that are normally attributed to major offenders like sweets and soda.
 For these reasons, dairy is indeed often blasted for exasperating acne.

 Nevertheless, yogurt, in particular, is rarely blamed to the same extent as other kinds of dairy.
 Indeed, the Greek kind of yogurt possesses a low glycemic index.
 So, how is yogurt different from other dairy products?
 Its secret is the high amount of probiotics that it sports due to the fermentation it undergoes before being ready for consumption.
-Probiotics are the good kind of germs, such as L. acidophilus, which not only generally improve your digestion, but they also help fight irritation and any kind of skin inflammation, like rosacea and, especially, acne.
+Probiotics are the good kind of germs, such as L. acidophilus, which not only generally improve your digestion4, but they also help fight irritation and any kind of skin inflammation, like rosacea and, especially, acne.
 Moreover, probiotics are able to essentially fully benefit your body by increasing your beneficial bacteria levels and even by positively affecting your psychological state.

 Eat Some Yogurt For Better Skin

 You can consume yogurt by ingesting it into your system or by applying it topically.
-Luckily, yogurt represents a tasty snack for many, so having some yogurt as a part of your daily diet can really boost your skin’s well-being.
+Luckily, yogurt represents a tasty snack for many, so having some yogurt as a part of your daily diet can really boost your skin’s well-being5.
 Opt for some plain yogurt in the morning or add some detoxifying berries for an extra oomph.
 You are better off choosing the Greek kind of yogurt, as it not only carries higher levels of protein, but it is also tastier due to its more creamy texture (because the whey is sieved out during production).
 If you feel like getting creative, there is a variety of fruits and other ingredients you can make into a smoothie with a basis of yogurt.